RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <h3><b>Positive NLG - Semiosis - Compliments Prompt GPT-J of NLG:</b><br></h3>
 Compliment Generation Based on Jason Momoa and Amber Heard<br>
  https://github.com/semiosis/prompts/blob/master/prompts/compliment-generation-based-on-a-celebrity-1.prompt<br>
-- <a href="https://github.com/semiosis">Semiosis</a> is a free and open-source curation of prompts for OpenAI's GPT-3/Codex, EleutherAI's GPT-j, AlephAlpha's World Model and other language models.
+- <a href="https://github.com/semiosis">Semiosis</a> is a free and open-source curation of prompts for OpenAI's GPT-3/Codex, EleutherAI's GPT-j, AlephAlpha's World Model and other language models.<br>
-- 10,000 Compliments on Amber Heard made in 2 hours: https://asciinema.org/a/w5ayuAEGGpgsxTCKWbAGRPfvZ
+- 10,000 Compliments on Amber Heard made in 2 hours: https://asciinema.org/a/w5ayuAEGGpgsxTCKWbAGRPfvZ<br>
-- 3-Way Bots chat with actress Amber Heard, actor Tom Cruise, and director Christopher Nolan demonstrated at: https://semiosis.github.io/apostrophe
+- 3-Way Bots chat with actress Amber Heard, actor Tom Cruise, and director Christopher Nolan demonstrated at: https://semiosis.github.io/apostrophe <br>
-- Code and Demos from AI Researcher at: https://github.com/mullikine/positive-nlg-compliments
+- Code and Demos from AI Researcher at: https://github.com/mullikine/positive-nlg-compliments<br>

 <b>Cross-Platforms Analysis:</b><br>
 Our analysis is in-progress and will be added after published research papers for researcher privacy.